 Fertilize plants in spring with a general-purpose fertilizer.
 You can use a granular fertilizer at that time, or feed monthly with a liquid fertilizer.
 If you want to grow your berries organically, mulch each spring with a rich compost or manure, or use fish emulsion or seaweed as fertilizer.
 Keep your plants well-watered during dry weather, but the Goji Berry is very forgiving and drought tolerant once established.

-This is the genuine Goji Berry and we carry authentic, original plants.
-However we are constantly renewing our stock so our customers get fresh, healthy plants, so supplies of this amazing plant may be limited.
+Our Goji Berry bushes are grown from selected plants to give premium-grade berries within one year of planting.
+Seedling plants can be variable and unpredictable in their cropping and hardiness, so avoid cheaper plants that will only be a disappointment.
+We only offer the genuine Goji Berry and carry authentic, original plants.
+However, we are constantly renewing our stock so our customers get fresh, healthy plants, so supplies of this amazing plant may be limited.
 To avoid disappointment order now.